BladeRunnerJS/brjs-site/docs/use/app_tokens.md

 For example `brjs build-app myapp -e production` will first read properties from ``<appDir>/app-properties/default.properties` and then an optional overridding property from `<appDir>/app-properties/production.properties`.

+Tokens can be included in any text based files served via BRJS, for example JavaScript; HTMl and XML files.
 Static file apps must provide a replacement for all properties used within an app.
 If a replacement is not provided an exception will be thrown.
 'J2EE' apps, those that have a `WEB-INF` directory, can opt to provide some tokens via JNDI (see below).

 Note: To use different tokens for different environment a static app must be built several times using a different environment setting each time.